XiandaChen/QuRate/README.md

 1. Connect the smartphone and the computer using a USB cable.
 1. Enter the VR mode and playback the VR video on the smartphone.
 1. Observe the frame rate information from the console chrome browser.

-* **NOTE**, according to the design of QuRate, frame rate reduction occurs only when the smartphone is in motion (i.e., switching views).
+Note: according to the design of QuRate, frame rate reduction occurs only when the smartphone is in motion (i.e., switching views).

 ### The QuRate Mode
 In Step 3 above, choose a video from the QuRate list.
 This is the mode with QuRate enabled but without the frame rate output, intended for power evaluation without the potential power overhead caused by logging.